 Runner up: Linkedin Ads

 LinkedIn Ads also offer this type of lead generation objective.
 However, in our experience, cost per lead (CPL) is significantly higher on LinkedIn today than on Facebook.
-This is typically due to higher cost per click (CPC) that Linkedin charges to advertise on its platform.
+This is typically due to the higher cost per click (CPC) that Linkedin charges to advertise on its platform.

 That said, due to its higher costs, there is less competition today on LinkedIn.
 Especially for clients for whom each lead is highly valuable and whose customers spend significant time on LinkedIn, it may just be the right platform to achieve your goals.